-Matthew Trunnell, Fred Hutchinson Cancer Research Center’s Chief Information Officer and Executive Director of the Hutch Data Commonwealth, responsible for many key areas at Fred Hutch, including oversight of enterprise and scientific computing services, and leading a team of data analysts and software engineers building new capabilities to leverage clinical data for research.
+Matthew Trunnell, Fred Hutchinson Cancer Research Center’s Chief Data Officer, oversees enterprise and scientific computing services and leads the Hutch Data Commonwealth, a team of data analysts and software engineers building new capabilities to leverage clinical data for research.
 Trunnell is also working to forge connections between the Hutch and the broader technology community in the Pacific Northwest to help power cancer research.

 Fred Hutch names Matthew Trunnell as its vice president and chief information officer

-News release announcing Matthew Trunnels arrival to Fred Hutch
+News release announcing Matthew Trunnell's arrival to Fred Hutch

 Hutch Data Commonwealth

 The Hutch Data Commonwealth (HDC) is a transformative initiative that aims to bring innovative big data capabilities to the fingertips of all Hutch investigators.
 HDC will enhance translational research and enable a new data-driven science by expanding center competencies and collaborations around impactful data-related initiatives.